pekrau/notebook/README.md

 ## Features

-- Each note is a single file.
+- Each note is a single Markdown file.
-- No separate database; the directory structure is the storage.
+- No separate database; a directory in the local file system is the storage.
-- Markdown for note text formatting.
 - Links in the note text; backlinks between notes updated dynamically.
 - Hashtags in note text.
+- Attributes (key-value pairs) in the note text.
 - Search all titles and text.
-- Hierarchic structure allowed; subnotes.
+- Hierarchic structure of subnotes allowed.
+Maps directly to hierarchical directories.
-- Files of any kind may be stored.
+- A file of any kind may be stored as an attachment to a note.
-- The app is a Flask server, so your browser is the interface for navigation and editing.
+- The app is a `Flask` server, so your browser is the interface for navigation and editing.
-- Keep separate scrapbooks (sets of notes) which can easily be switched between.
+- Keep separate scrapbooks (sets of notes; separate directories) which can easily be switched between.
+- Operations interface to add functionality.
+Current operations:
+  - Image Optical Character Recognition (OCR) using `pytesseract`.
+  - Image EXIF tags extraction using `Pillow`.

 ## Future features